 Welcome to Secret Design Studio’s Information Sheet download page.
 These information sheets are available to help provide information for anybody (not just our clients) who needs assistance with renovating their Australian mid-twentieth century home.
 Please note that not all of the products and topics are relevant to people outside Australia.

-All downloads, whether free or chargeable, are treated as a purchase.
-Once you have added your name and email address during the purchase process you should receive an email with a downloadable link for your information sheet.
-The download link is valid for 24 hours from purchase so please ensure that you download your content from the email link before the link expires.
+All downloads are treated as a purchase.
+Once you have added your name and email address during the purchase process, you should receive an email with a downloadable link for your information sheet.
+The download link is valid for 24 hours from purchase, so please ensure that you download your content from the email link before the link expires.

-Please note that all of the information and images included in these downloads is copyright of Secret Design Studio and cannot be copied, or redistributed to others.
-If you would like to see a specific information sheet made available on a particular topic that may have broad appeal please contact Secret Design Studio.
+Please note that all of the information and images included in these downloads are copyright of Secret Design Studio and cannot be copied or redistributed to others.
+If you would like to see a specific information sheet made available on a particular topic that may have broad appeal, please contact Secret Design Studio.

-Download #1 Secret Design Studio’s “Where to start in clearing out somebody else’s home (and what should happen to the mid-century funiture?)”
+Download #5 Secret Design Studio’s “Where to start in clearing out somebody else’s home (and what should happen to the mid-century furniture?).”

-Download #2 Secret Design Studio’s “What white is the right white to repaint my Pettit and Sevitt Home?”
+Download #6 Secret Design Studio’s “What white is the right white to repaint my Pettit and Sevitt home?”

 One of the questions that generated a lot of interest in the “Pettit and Sevitt Owners and Friends Club” is “, What white is the right white when repainting a Pettit and Sevitt home?”.
 Many of these homes were fairly distinctive with their white-painted brickwork and dark stained beams and timber.
 I completed a bit of historical research and got the original formula, as well as found some contemporary paint options.
 There is also a lot of useful information and links to help in selecting the right white for your home, which is applicable to other mid-century homes.

 Download #7 Secret Design Studio’s “Is it Mid-Century Modern” furniture checklist, PARTS 1 and 2, full-version.